-10. The French may be following an active nationalist cultural policy as an economic or strategic trade policy to the extent that cultural activities, such as art, music, fashion, and cuisine, are linked to other French major industries.
+7. The French may be following an active nationalist cultural policy as an economic or strategic trade policy to the extent that cultural activities, such as art, music, fashion, and cuisine, are linked to other French major industries.
 Indeed, the fashion industry is tied to the huge textile industry, as well as to the retail sector and advertising services.
 One could argue that the promotion of fashion, art, and music will benefit both tourism, and these large strategic trade sectors of the French economy.
 However, the existence of market failures is not clearly documented in the cultural sector except to the extent that there are other less tangible externalities.
 Furthermore, the cultural promotions are not, in economic terms, the first best approach to supporting larger industries.

-11. The concern is seen clearly in the idea of the environmental Kuznets curve where environmental damage increases as a country moves from very poor to middle income and declines as the country gets subsequently richer.
+8. The concern is seen clearly in the idea of the environmental Kuznets curve where environmental damage increases as a country moves from very poor to middle income and declines as the country gets subsequently richer.
 The problem comes if the fastest growing countries are the ones moving from poor to middle income, especially large countries such as India and China who are almost certainly on the up slope of the curve.
 Thus, the countries doing increasing environmental damage are relatively poor, making stopping growing environmental damage a challenge.
-On the other hand, as Figure 11-2 shows, the U.S. is still the world leader in carbon dioxide emissions, and as Figure 1 shows, rich countries moving from Points C to D could help balance poor countries move from A to B. Lastly, it is possible that rich countries could make side payments or share technologies to help the growth of poor countries be less environmentally damaging (effectively flattening the curve).
+On the other hand, as Figure 12-3 shows, the U.S. is still the world leader in carbon dioxide emissions, and as Figure 1 shows, rich countries moving from Points C to D could help balance poor countries move from A to B. Lastly, it is possible that rich countries could make side payments or share technologies to help the growth of poor countries be less environmentally damaging (effectively flattening the curve).

-12. A pollution haven is a place where economic activity that is subject to strong environmental regulation in other countries may operate without such regulations.
-France’s concern is that its (and other EU countries’) regulation of carbon emissions may be pointless if economic activity that generates carbon dioxide emissions simply moves to other locations that do not have such regulations.
-Given the worldwide long run externalities of carbon dioxide emissions, the goal of the policy makes sense.
-On the other hand, the implementation will likely be judged discriminatory due to the fact that Frances’ domestic regulation comes in the form of tradable permits and its restrictions on imports is in the form of a tax.
+9. Suppose that there were no tariffs on imports in a country that had value added taxes.
+This would give an incentive for domestic firms to locate their production abroad and export their goods to that country to avoid the value added tax.
+Thus, a tariff on imports is necessary to maintain the same relative price between domestically produced and imported goods.
+Similarly, the carbon tariff is put into place to prevent domestic firms from moving their production to a pollution haven with lax environmental regulations.
+By imposing a carbon tariff on imports, this incentive is reduced and the overall level of pollution (especially important when dealing with transboundary pollution like carbon emissions) will be reduced.
+An objection over this tariff is that it may be discriminating between domestic and foreign goods.
+This would hold if it would be more costly for a foreign firm to reduce its carbon emissions than a domestic firm, thus giving an artificial advantage to domestic firms.